Coronavirus skeptics vow to 'storm Berlin' | DW | 28.08.2020

 On Wednesday, however, the capital's authorities had called the whole thing off.

 Andreas Geisel, the interior minister for the city-state of Berlin, had argued the controversial decision was prompted by behavior at a previous protest on August 1, during which demonstrators "deliberately" violated hygienic and distancing rules.
-Many participants refused to wear face masks and maintain social distance.
+Many participants refused to wear face masks and maintain social distance from one another.

 Read more: Germany debates curbing freedom of assembly after coronavirus rallies

-Since the announcement of the ban, Berlin's police have been preparing for a number of scenarios, including the possibility that thousands of demonstrators take to Berlin's streets.
+Since the announcement of the ban, police in the capital have been preparing for a number of scenarios, including the possibility that thousands of demonstrators take to Berlin's streets.

 Read more: Germany's growing anti-lockdown movement